What to do if your personal information has been compromised.

 Investigate what got stolen.

 Get to know what got stolen from you!
 If it was some casual or public information from a website or a bunch of usernames without any other data, then you might be okay.

 But if it was sensitive personal information or financial credentials, then you will have more to worry about.
 Finding what was actually stolen from you will help you tackle the situation.
 That is why you should know what was actually taken from you in the breach and act accordingly.

 Sometimes companies don’t know they have been hacked for several weeks, but you might have noticed unusual charges on your bank statements recently, this is often one of the first signs that your personal data might have been compromised.

 You should contact all relevant financial institutions immediately.
 Inform them of the unusual activity and that you suspect that you may have been a victim of a data breach.

-Someone that steals your personal information such as bank details, ID cards, social security numbers they could try to impersonate you.
+Someone that steals your personal information such as bank details, ID cards, and social security numbers could try to impersonate you.
 This is a serious matter.
-If someone is impersonating you, it is a criminal offence and should be reported to the Gardaí.
+If someone is impersonating you, it is a criminal offense and should be reported to the Gardaí.

-Criminal and hackers are devising more ways to access your personal data online; it’s important to use as many methods as possible to protect your identity, be careful what information you share online and remember to check companies’ data protection policies.
+Criminals and hackers are devising more ways to access your personal data online; it’s important to use as many methods as possible to protect your identity, be careful what information you share online, and remember to check companies’ data protection policies.

 Don’t delay, please call us now at +353 1 264 5555 or complete our Online Enquiry and we’ll be delighted to help you.